Genetically engineered foods

-- Creating foods that can cause an allergic reaction or that are toxic
+- Creation of foods that can cause an allergic or toxic reaction

 - Unexpected or harmful genetic changes

-- Genes moving from one GM plant or animal to another plant or animal that is not genetically engineered
+- Inadvertent transfer of genes from one GM plant or animal to another plant or animal not intended for genetic modification

 - Foods that are less nutritious

-These concerns have proven to be unfounded.
+These concerns have thus far been unfounded.
 None of the GE foods used today have caused any of these problems.
 The US Food and Drug Administration (FDA) assesses all GE foods to make sure they are safe before allowing them to be sold.
 In addition to the FDA, the US Environmental Protection Agency (EPA) and the US Department of Agriculture (USDA) regulate bioengineered plants and animals.
 They assess the safety of GE foods to humans, animals, plants, and the environment.